I like parties.

 This is how far I get with it:

 I am really really good at helping people with recurring infections.
-Chest, sinus, throat, cold sores, thrush, herpes, discharges.
+Chest, sinus, throat, cold sores, thrush, pelvic pain.

 I love helping women to sort out their periods, and I love treating acne.
 Perimenopause is another favourite area.

 Getting a new life